-- the Guidelines on Criteria for Defining Relevant Markets [Pravilnik o kriterijumima za utvrđivanje relevantnog trzišta] (Official Gazette of MN, no. 18/13); - the Guidelines on the Content and Manner of Submitting a Request for Issuance of Approval for Implementation of a Concentration [Uputstvo o sadržaju i načinu podnošenja zahtjeva za izdavanje odobrenja za sprovođenje koncetracije] (Official Gazette of MN, no. 18/13); - the Notice on the Protection of Confidential Business Data in Proceedings Before the Agency for the Protection of Competition [Obavjestenje o zaštiti povjerljivih poslovnih podataka u postupku pred Agencijom za zaštitu konkurencije]; and - the Tariff Schedule of Fees Payable for Procedures before the Agency for the Protection of Competition (Official Gazette of MN, no. 14/13).
+- the Guidelines on Criteria for Defining Relevant Markets [Pravilnik o kriterijumima za utvrđivanje relevantnog trzišta] (Official Gazette of MN, no. 18/13); - the Guidelines on the Content and Manner of Submitting a Request for Issuance of Approval for Implementation of a Concentration [Uputstvo o sadržaju i načinu podnošenja zahtjeva za izdavanje odobrenja za sprovođenje koncetracije] (Official Gazette of MN, no. 18/13); - the Notice on the Protection of Confidential Business Data in Proceedings Before the Agency for the Protection of Competition dated 30 September 2014 [Obavjestenje o zaštiti povjerljivih poslovnih podataka u postupku pred Agencijom za zaštitu konkurencije]; and - the Tariff Schedule of Fees Payable for Procedures before the Agency for the Protection of Competition (Official Gazette of MN, no 14/13).

 Fines for competition law violations, including those pertaining to merger control, are imposed in misdemeanour proceedings by a court, at the initiative of the Agency.
 Misdemeanour proceedings are regulated by the Law on Misdemeanours [Zakon o prekršajima] (Official Gazette of MN, nos.
-1/11, 6/11, 39/11 and 32/14).
+1/11, 6/11, 39/11,32/14, 43/17 and 51/17).